nayanadilu/AENIN/README.md

 ## Citation

+The accepted article DOI is **[10.1016/j.health.2026.100493](https://doi.org/10.1016/j.health.2026.100493)**.

-Add the definitive article citation and DOI to `CITATION.md` once the final publisher metadata are available.
+See `CITATION.md` for the repository citation note.
+The full bibliographic entry should be updated from the publisher record once all final metadata are available.

 ## License